 Treasurer: Terry Scott

-The Society meets from February to November on the fourth Tuesday of the month at 7.30pm.
+The Society meets from February to November on the fourth Tuesday of the month at 7.30 pm.
 Visitors are welcome.
-Our next meeting will be on Tuesday 24th October at Penleigh Essendon Grammar 83 Park Street, Moonee Ponds.
-All future meetings will be held at the Hi Marque Room, Windy Hill Complex, Cnr Brewster and Napier streets, Essendon.
+Our next meeting will be on Tuesday 25th September at the Hi Marque Room, Windy Hill Complex, Cnr Brewster and Napier Streets, Essendon.